dickieirwin/vic_sass/README.md

 ## Grunt tasks

+## `grunt`

+Running 'grunt' with no parameters is equivalent to running 'grunt watch'

+## `grunt help`

+Shows this help, what else do you want?!

 ### `grunt dev`

 One-off compile from the sass to development-friendly css.
 Uses sass's [nested output style](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#_13), with comments for tracing CSS back to the source SASS.
 (TODO: Upgrade to sass 3.4 and use sourcemaps instead.)
 After compiling, the CSS is [blessed](https://github.com/Ponginae/grunt-bless) to split into two files because [IE hates you](http://stackoverflow.com/questions/9906794/internet-explorers-css-rules-limits).